nhoussay/groom/README.md

 GROOM is a fork a PVIX

 Work in progress.
-This is a just a copy of PIVX for now.
+This is a just a copy of groom for now.